-Our School is responsible for delivery of the Bachelor of Biomedical Science, the new Bachelor of Pharmacy (Honours) and the Master of Pharmacy.
+Our School is responsible for delivery of the Bachelor of Biomedical Science, and the Bachelor of Pharmacy (Honours).
 Our staff also teach into various other degrees in the Faculty of Health and Medicine, the Faculty of Education and Arts, and Faculty of Science.
 Our Academic staff are grouped in the following areas of specialty:

 Our students enjoy world-class facilities using human cadavers and more recently plastinated specimens.
 The histology facility allows examination of tissue structures using microscopy and digital imaging of both normal and pathological tissue specimens.